 This appointment will start with an evaluation of your medical history, a review of any medications you are taking, your habits and diet, and any concerns you may have.

-Your teeth along with all intraoral (inside the mouth), extraoral (outside of the mouth), and soft tissues will be extensively evaluated.
+Your teeth, along with all intraoral (inside the mouth), extraoral (outside of the mouth), and soft tissues, will be extensively evaluated.
 Your dentist will check for cavities and examine your bite.

-The dentist or a dental hygienist will take X-rays if they are necessary.
+The dentist or a dental hygienist will take X-rays if necessary.
 He or she may suspect decay between the teeth or abscesses under the gumline, both of which are not visible with the naked eye.
 A full-mouth series of X-rays (an FMX) may be conducted.

 Namrita Harchandani